-To exaggerate the scaling of the cross-section/profile window display, the user can slide the 'Vertical Scale' Vertical Scale' Vertical Scale' Vertical Scale to be viewed in the text box.
+To exaggerate the scaling of the cross-section/profile window display, the user can slide the 'Vertical Scale' slider bar inside the cross-section/profile window or simply type in the scale to be viewed in the text box.
 Click the '1x'

-^{1x} button to return the scale to the original, or 'true,' state.
+1x button to return the scale to the original, or 'true,' state.
 This tool is normally used to evaluate the ground control points in relation to the classified LiDAR ground points (aka Model Key-points).
 Maximum exaggeration is 1000x.